ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 **Director of Technology Innovation at the New York State Senate**
 February 2009 - April 2011, New York City and Albany, NY

+**Freelance Video Editor / Citizen Journalist**
+Clients and partners have included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop and Twitter VoteReport.
+As a Citizen Journalist my reports were been broadcasted on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.

+**Community Organizer Positions**

 **Community Manager at Remix America**
 June 2008 - September 2008, New York, NY

 **Global Explorer on the Luck of Seven**
 December 2005 - March 2008, The World

-**Creator of TaxiNYC.tv & NYC Yellow Cab Driver**
-March 2008 – May 2008, New York, NY

-**Consultant to Jay Rosen & NYU's NewAssignment.Net**
-Summer of 2007, New York, NY

-**Freelance Video Editor / Citizen Journalist**
-Clients and partners have included Students for a Free Tibet documenting 2008 Olympic protests in China, promotional videos for Agit-Pop and Twitter VoteReport.
-As a Citizen Journalist my reports have been broadcasted on RocketBoom, EpicFU / JetSet, GroundReport.tv, Democracy Now!, and ABC's 20/20.

-**Community Organizer Positions**

 **Outreach Coordinator for Not An Alternative, Inc.**
 Cofounder of Williamsburg Coworking @ The Change You Want to See